Fifth Street, Texas: Education

 Fifth Street is within the Fort Bend Independent School District.

-Most residents are zoned to Armstrong Elementary School, while some are zoned to Edgar Glover Elementary School.
+Most residents are zoned to: Armstrong Elementary School, while some are zoned to Edgar Glover Elementary School.
 Two secondary schools in Missouri City, Missouri City Middle School and Thurgood Marshall High School, serve Fifth Street.

 Before Armstrong opened in August 2008, Fifth Street was divided between Glover Elementary School, E.A.
 Jones Elementary School, and Quail Valley Elementary School.
 In 2008 Armstrong took most of Fifth Street.

 Prior to April 18, 1959 an elementary school in Missouri City, now E. A. Jones, existed.
 Quail Valley Elementary School had been occupied by August 1975.
 Missouri City Junior High School opened in October 1975.
 Glover opened on August 17, 1994.
 Marshall High School opened on August 15, 2002.
 The rebuilt E. A. Jones opened on August 27, 2007.
 Armstrong opened on August 25, 2008.
 The rebuilt Missouri City Middle School opened in August 2008.

+The Texas Legislature specifies that the Houston Community College (HCC) boundary includes "the part of the Fort Bend Independent School District that is not located in the service area of the Wharton County Junior College District and that is adjacent to the Houston Community College System District."
+Wharton College's boundary within FBISD is defined only as the City of Sugar Land and the ETJ of Sugar Land, and Fifth Street is not in the Sugar Land ETJ (it is in the Stafford ETJ).
+Fifth Street is in HCC.